-As shown in the Construction Emissions and Operational Emissions tables above, the development of a 371-unit multi-family residential project's construction and operational emissions of ROG, NOx, and $PM{10}$ would be below the applicable PCAPCD thresholds of significance.
+As shown in the Construction Emissions and Operational Emissions tables above, the proposed project's construction and operational emissions of ROG, NOx, and PM10 would be below the applicable PCAPCD thresholds of significance.
 These thresholds consider strategies for attaining air quality standards.
 Accordingly, the project's construction and operational emissions would not contribute to the PCAPCD's nonattainment status of ozone and PM, operations of the project would not violate an air quality standard or contribute to an existing or projected air quality violation and construction-related and operationally-related impacts would be considered less than significant.

-For cumulative emissions, the PCAPCD recommends using the region's existing attainment plans as a basis for analysis of cumulative emissions and the PCAPCD concluded that if a project's ozone precursor and PM10 emissions would be greater than the PCAPCD's operational-level thresholds, the project could be expected to conflict with relevant attainment plans, and could result in a cumulatively considerable contribution to a significant cumulative impact.
-As shown in the Operational Emissions table above, the development of a 371-unit multi-family residential project would result in the generation of ROG, NOx and PM10 emissions that would be below the applicable operational-level thresholds.
+For cumulative emissions, the PCAPCD recommends using the region's existing attainment plans as a basis for analysis of cumulative emissions and the PCAPCD concluded that if a project's ozone precursor and PM{10} emissions would be greater than the PCAPCD's operational-level thresholds, the project could be expected to conflict with relevant attainment plans, and could result in a cumulatively considerable contribution to a significant cumulative impact.
+As shown in the Operational Emissions table above, the development of the proposed project would result in the generation of ROG, NOx and PM{10} emissions that would be below the applicable operational-level thresholds.
 Thus, the development project would not result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard and the impact would be considered less than significant.

-c.
+Initial Study Page 28 Wildcat West Subdivision Reso.
+No. PDG2023-0001, Z2023-0001, SD2022-0001 and DR2022-0003 and Whitney Ranch Parkway Commercial Development c.
 Sensitive Receptors - Less than Significant Impact.
-The development of a 371-unit multifamily residential complex at this project site would result in construction and operational activities that would generate air quality emissions that could potentially impact sensitive receptors.
+The development of an 88-unit single-family residential subdivision and a retail commercial center with a gas station at this project site would result in construction and operational activities that would generate air quality emissions that could potentially impact sensitive receptors.

 Some land uses are considered more sensitive to air pollution than others, due to the types of population groups or activities involved.
 Heightened sensitivity may be caused by health problems, proximity to the emissions source, and/or duration of exposure to air pollutants.
 Children, pregnant women, the elderly, and those with existing health problems are especially vulnerable to the effects of air pollution.
 Accordingly, land uses that are typically considered to be sensitive receptors include residences, schools, childcare centers, playgrounds, retirement homes, convalescent homes, hospitals and medical clinics.
-The development of a 371-unit multifamily residential complex at this project site involves the development of residential uses; thus, the project would introduce sensitive receptors to the area.
-The nearest existing sensitive receptors to the project site are the multi-family residences directly to the east, as well as the Seavy Center School and the Western Sierra Collegiate Academy located approximately 200 feet and 500 feet north of the project site.
+The development of an 88-unit single-family residential subdivision and a retail commercial center with a gas station at this project site involves the development of residential uses; thus, the project would introduce sensitive receptors to the area.
+The nearest existing sensitive receptors to the project site would be the existing Montessa Apartments and Vicara Condominiums to the north and single-family residences to the south, west and east of the project site.